 Developing trust is a mixture of empathetic listening and skill in designing the coach-client alliance.

 The two core skills of coaching are listening and asking effective questions.

-Being able to speak directly to what needs to be addressed is the hallmark of an effective coach.
+Being able to speak directly to what needs addressing is the hallmark of an effective coach.

-Helping a client learn about him or herself is one of the most valuable benefits a client obtains from coaching.
+Helping a client learn about him or herself is one of the most valuable benefits of coaching.

-Well-designed actions enable learning and insights to produce tangle results.
+Well-designed actions enable learning and insights to produce tangible results.